baizhuo-AI/baizhuo-AI.github.io/README.md

 ## Automation

 GitHub Actions workflow `update-data.yml` normalizes CSV uploads in `data/incoming/` into `official_pricing.json` using the Node scripts in `data/tools`.
 See the admin guide for details.

+## Testing

+The project currently exposes only static assets, so there is no automated test suite.
+Manual checks (open `index.html`, try major filters, and inspect the browser console) are sufficient when reviewing changes.